mjmoore1620/AStarPathfindingP5/README.md

   * It is definitely not finding the optimal solution
   * It goes in the optimal path if the goal is straight down or straight right
   * The problem is solved if the the min heap is rebuilt every time before its used in the next loop
-    * I think its because sometimes values are updated
+    * ~~I think its because sometimes values are updated~~
       * I tried an update method but its not working yet, if updates are the reason, need to test
+  * Problem solved for sure.
+It was minHeap.extract()
+    * The bubble down algo for the extract method wasn't keeping track of the index correctly
+    * Update was never the issue
-* I need to rename some variables
+* <del>I need to rename some variables</del>
   * especially in Junction.js
+* need to make a function that verifies heap integrity

 # Specifications